 Shop smarter for everything.
 For example, did you know the fashion industry is responsible for 10% of all global carbon emissions?
 Don’t buy from them.
 Find ethical companies that take steps to minimise their impact on the environment.

 Stop using single-use plastic whenever possible.
-Take a tumbler to the coffee.
+Take a tumbler to get coffee.
 Get a metal straw.
 Remember handkerchiefs?
 They’re classy.
 Get one.

 Invest in rooftop solar.
 Okay, you knew we were going to throw that one in.
 It’s not our fault, it’s what we do.